Internet-Draft OAuth Mission Consent Evidence August 2026

 8.1.
 Declined Approval Events

 Declined approval events are security-relevant.
 A deployment claiming this profile MUST record Consent Evidence when an Approver declines a Mission or expansion request.
-The evidence MAY omit sensitive free-form decline text, but it MUST record the disclosure commitment, decision, Approver, time, and policy version when known.
+The evidence MAY omit sensitive free-form decline text.
+It MUST record the disclosure commitment, decision, Approver, time, and policy version when known.

 Declined evidence MUST NOT create a Mission, Mission claim, token, or authority.
 It exists to prevent silent retry, coercion, and rendering confusion from being invisible to audit.